-Mr Elston (s.elston@lrs.sch.je) or Mr Horton (j.horton@lrs.sch.je)
+Mr Elston (s.elston@lrs.sch.je)

 DANCE

 Over two years, pupils will complete the BTEC Level 2 Tech Award in Performing Arts (Dance pathway).
 This level 2 qualification is the equivalent of a GCSE on the 1-9 grading scale.
 The first year of the course involves pupils developing their understanding of the performing arts sector, performance skills and techniques by examining professionals and the processes used to create performance.
 The second year of the course involves pupils working as part of a group to produce a performance from a set stimulus and allows pupils to devise their own performance work.